CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ### Validating submitted values

-To make Couch validate the submitted values, the input tags need to have validation constrains placed upon them.<br/>
+To make Couch validate the submitted values, the input tags need to have validation constrains placed upon them.
 The most common constrain is to make sure an input is not left empty.
-This can be enforced by setting the _required_ parameter of input tag to 1\.<br/>
+This can be enforced by setting the _required_ parameter of input tag to 1\.
-There are several other kinds of validations available (e.g. *min\_len*, *max\_len* etc.) which are set using the _validator_ parameter (see Forms).<br/>
+There are several other kinds of validations available (e.g. *min\_len*, *max\_len* etc.) which are set using the _validator_ parameter (see Forms).
-We'll use the _validator='email'_ with the input meant for email address.<br/>
+We'll use the _validator='email'_ with the input meant for email address.
 The modified code with the validation constrains in place -

 ![](../../../../assets/img/contents/portfolio-site-173.png)

-Once the validation constrains are imposed, Couch validates the submitted values accordingly at each form submission.<br/>
+Once the validation constrains are imposed, Couch validates the submitted values accordingly at each form submission.
-If any of the constrains are violated, the form tag sets up a variable named *k\_error* to indicate this.<br/>
+If any of the constrains are violated, the form tag sets up a variable named *k\_error* to indicate this.
 Additionally, it also sets up variables named after the input tags that failed the validation, prefixing their names with a 'k\_error\_' string.
-Thus for example, in the case of our form here, if the input tag named 'email' fails to validate, a variable named *k\_error\_email* will be set up.<br/>
+Thus for example, in the case of our form here, if the input tag named 'email' fails to validate, a variable named *k\_error\_email* will be set up.
 We can test for the presence of these variables to find whether a validation error has occurred and take actions accordingly.

 On the flip side of it, if all the inputs pass the validation constrains successfully, the form tag also signals this by setting up similar variables.
 On successful submission of form a variable named *k\_success* gets set up.
 In addition to it, variables named after all the input tags, with 'frm\_' prefixed to their names, are set up.
 These variables contain the respective submitted values.